Inspro-io/diligent-cedar-46432/src/pages/index.md

     subtitle: Let's get you started
     content: >
       ###### Join thousands of brands, influencers, and businesses.
 Start
-      getting more Instagram followers with Ektora.
+      getting more Instagram followers with Inspro.
 Grow your audience, expand your reach, and build your brand - the right way.
     actions: []
     image_alt: lorem-ipsum